-areas in the 1960s and 1970s.
+of manufacturing declines on communities today.
+Data from 1964 onward shows clearly that manufacturing employment decentralized markedly away from inner cities and toward rural areas in the 1960s and 1970s.
 This movement of factories out of inner cities has of course been a focus of the urban sociological literature for some time, most notably in the work of William Julius Wilson (Wilson 1987, 1996).
-Starting in the 1990s, however, manufacturing employment fell sharply not just in cities, but also in rural areas, which had experienced lessintense deindustrialization before then.
+Starting in the 1990s, however, manufacturing employment fell sharply not just in cities, but also in rural areas, which had experienced less-intense deindustrialization before then.
 To be sure, manufacturing as a share of employment has declined in both urban and rural areas during the past 50 years.
 But this decline was much less rapid in rural areas.
 Moreover, the CBP data indicate that, holding density constant, areas with substantial manufacturing employment were somewhat insulated from the overall manufacturing decline before the 1990s.
-Another way of saying the same thing is that manufacturing employment.
-In the 1990s and 2000s, however, deindustrialization reached these manufacturing centers as well, with substantial effects on the overall economies of these areas.
-This qualitative change in the nature of deindustrialization may explain why it seemed to have more severe effects in the 1990s and 2000s than during earlier decades.
+Another way of saying the same thing is that in the first part of our sample, manufacturing employment became increasingly concentrated in areas that already had a lot of manufacturing employment.
+In the 1990s and 2000s, however, deindustrialization reached these manufacturing centers as well.
+This change in the spatial pattern of deindustrialization may help explain why manufacturing declines seemed to have more severe effects in the 1990s and 2000s than during earlier decades.6

 Finally, we present some results on inequality of earnings both across and within cities.
 For most of our sample period, average earnings dispersion across counties with similar density levels fell over time.
 But starting in the mid-2000s, this dispersion rose because of a large increase in earnings dispersion among the densest counties.
-Such movements would be consistent with the relatively recent emergence of dense superstar cities, who have begun to pull away from less-favored cities that have the same densities.
+Such movements would be consistent with the relatively recent emergence of dense superstar cities, which have begun to pull away from less-favored cities that have the same densities.
 Additionally, our results are consistent with explanations of rising within-city inequality of individual-level earnings that rest on fundamental changes in how basic job tasks are performed in the United States today, rather than where particular jobs are located.

 The remainder of our paper is organized as follows.
 Section 2 describes the CBP dataset and the modifications we make to it.
-This section also outlines the four broad densitybased classes of counties that allow us to study rural areas, suburbs, and dense cities within a common framework.
+This section also outlines the four broad density-based classes of counties that allow us to study rural areas, suburbs, and dense cities within a common framework.
 Section 3 presents some basic data on the spatial distribution of employment and population in counties of varying densities, and section 4 delves further into the spatial distribution of manufacturing employment.
 Section 5 discusses the distribution of earnings, which we measure as total private-sector payrolls paid in the county divided by the total number of jobs.
-Sections 6 and 7 relate our findings to current research on the effects of manufacturing declines in different areas and the increasing income inequality within large cities, respectively.
-Section 8 concludes.
+Sections 6 and 7 relate our findings to current research on the effects of manufacturing declines in different areas and the increasing income inequality